 Genie Andrews House

 Genie James Andrews worked alongside Sallie Ellis Davis and lived next door.
-The home was purchased in 1893 by her father and passed down through generations.
-Andrews, an African American woman, dedicated her life to teaching children at Eddy High School.
-Although Ms. Andrews was widowed with no biological children of her own, she became a mother figure to many.
-She shared her talent of the piano, often going over to student’s homes within the neighborhood, causing harmonious music to fill the streets.
+Purchased in 1893 by her father, the home was passed down through generations of her family.
+Andrews, an African American educator, dedicated her life to teaching students at Eddy High School.

 Olivia Thomas House